alex-crookes/SETr/README.md

 Simple Expense Tracker (React Native)

-The purpose of SETr is to investigate best-practices for building React Native.
+The purpose of SETr is to investigate best-practices for building React Native, including

 ## Separation of concerns (Clean code)